 Most AI initiatives in finance begin at the wrong end.
 A team sees a compelling demo, picks a model, and starts wiring it into a workflow.
-Then they discover the data it depends on is fragmented, full of point-in-time errors, and impossible to trace back to a source.
+Then they discover the financial data infrastructure underneath is fragmented, full of point-in-time errors, and impossible to trace back to a source.

 In finance that is not a rough edge, it is a blocker.
 An answer you cannot trace is an answer you cannot put in front of a portfolio manager or an auditor.
 And a model standing on unreliable data does not just give wrong answers, it gives wrong answers confidently.